Delta4AI/GraphLensLiteArchive/README.md

 ## Known issues

 1. Deselection by clicking on empty spaces in the canvas take a long time on large graphs (see [GitHub issue](https://github.com/antvis/G6/issues/7195))
+2. The Query Editor cursor tends to change position on multiline queries

+---

+## Reference
+TBC